-Error Code Drive trip?
+Error Code Reason Trip Drive?
 ERROR task?
 Prog Halted?
-58 Flash PLC Storage corrupt.
+55 Invalid encoder configuration.
+Only applies to system file V01.02.01 or earlier.
+Yes N/A N/A 56 Invalid timer unit configuration.
+Yes Yes Yes 57 Function block does not exist.
+Yes Yes Not Run 58 Flash PLC Storage corrupt.
 Occurs at startup and will mean that the PLC register set (P/Q/T/U) and menu 20 will not have been restored.
 If this problem persists it may indicate a hardware failure so contact your supplier.
-Yes Yes Not Run 59 Drive rejected Second Processor as Sync master Yes Yes Yes 60 CTNet hardware failure.
+Yes Yes Not Run 59 Drive rejected Second Processor as Sync master.
+Yes Yes Yes 60 CTNet hardware failure.
 Please contact your supplier.
 May No No 61 CTNet invalid configuration.
-Check all configuration parameters May No No 62 CTNet invalid baud-rate.
-Check Pr 81.24 and network connections.
+Check all configuration parameters.
+May No No 62 CTNet invalid baud-rate.
+Check #MM.24 and network connections.
 May No No 63 CTNet invalid node ID.
-Check Pr 81.23.
+Check #MM.23.
 May No No 64 Digital Output overload.
-Both digital outputs will be taken inactive when this occurs and will remain inactive until the error condition is cleared.
+Both digital outputs will be taken inactive when this occurs and will remain inactive until Yes Yes Yes the error condition is cleared.
 The trip threshold is 20mA.
-Yes Yes Yes 65 Invalid function block parameter(s).
+65 Invalid function block parameter(s).
 You have called a FB within a DPL program but one or more of the inputs are invalid.
-Yes Yes Yes 66 User heap too large.
+Yes Yes 66 User heap too large.
 The program has been compiled for a target that has more RAM than this one has.
 Occurs at startup.
-Yes No Not Run 67 RAM file does not exist or a non-RAM file id has been specified.
+No Not Run 67 RAM file does not exist or a non-RAM file id has been specified.
 Yes Yes Yes 68 The RAM file specified is not associated to an array.
 Yes Yes Yes 69 Failed to update drive parameter database cache in Flash memory.
 Yes No Not Run 70 User program downloaded while drive enabled.
-Will occur if Pr 81.37 = 1 and a program is downloaded.
-May No Yes 71 Failed to change drive mode Yes No Yes 72 Invalid CTNet buffer operation.
-Yes Yes Yes 73 Fast parameter initialization failure Yes No No 74 Over-temperature Yes Yes Yes 75 Hardware unavailable.
-The user program attempted to access unavailable hardware e.g. if access is made to digital I/O, RS485 port or CTNet on SI-Applications Lite module.
-Yes Yes Yes 76 Module type cannot be resolved.
-Module is not recognized.
+Will occur if #MM.37 = 1 and a program is downloaded.
+May No Yes 71 Failed to change drive mode.
+Yes No Yes 72 Invalid CTNet buffer operation.
+Yes Yes Yes 73 Fast parameter initialisation failure.
+Yes No No 74 Over-temperature.
+Yes Yes Yes 75 Hardware unavailable.
+The user program attempted to access unavailable hardware. e.g. if access is made to digital I/O, RS485 port or CTNet on SM-Applications Lite module.
+Yes Yes 76 Module type cannot be resolved.
+Module is not recognised.
 Yes No Not Run 77 Inter-Option module comms error with module in slot 1.
 Yes Yes Yes 78 Inter-Option module comms error with module in slot 2.
 Yes Yes Yes 79 Inter-Option module comms error with module in slot 3.
 Yes Yes Yes